Zoran Đinđić: Early life and education

 Đinđić was born in Bosanski Šamac, Bosnia and Herzegovina, Yugoslavia where his father was stationed as an officer of the Yugoslav People's Army (JNA).
 His paternal side hailed from Toplica in southern Serbia.
 His mother Mila Dušanić (c.
 1931-2 - 14 March 2016), a housewife, raised him and his elder sister Gordana; the family moved according to his father's jobs.
 Ten years of Zoran's childhood were spent in the town of Travnik, in central Bosnia.
 Eventually, the family moved to the capital, Belgrade, after his mother had gained a post there. Đinđić attended Ninth Belgrade Gymnasium, subsequently enrolling at the University of Belgrade's Faculty of Philosophy, graduating in 1974.
 During his university days he developed an interest in politics.

-After being convicted in 1974 by the communist authorities and through Party-controlled media for his role in his attempt to organize an independent political movement of Yugoslav students, Đinđić emigrated to West Germany thanks to the intervention of former German Chancellor Willy Brandt, who persuaded authorities to let Đinđić come to Germany instead of serving his sentence in Yugoslavia.
-He continued his studies with professor Jürgen Habermas in Frankfurt.
-In Germany, Đinđić obtained a PhD in philosophy from the University of Konstanz in 1979.
+After being convicted in 1974 by the communist authorities and through Party-controlled media for his role in his attempt to organize an independent political movement of Yugoslav students, Đinđić emigrated to West Germany thanks to the intervention of former German Chancellor Willy Brandt, who persuaded authorities to let Đinđić come to Germany instead of serving his sentence in Yugoslavia. Đinđić continued his studies in Germany and obtained a PhD in philosophy under the supervision of Jürgen Habermas from the University of Konstanz in 1979.
 As a student, he was greatly influenced by Habermas's advice that an intellectual had a duty not only to think, but to act.
 One fellow Yugoslav student who knew him in Germany, Milorad Vučelić, recalled that Đinđić was known on campus "not only for his brilliance as a student, but that he was open to life.
 He wasn't a typical boring intellectual.
 He knew how to live.
 He had great-looking girlfriends.
 He was extremely cool."
 While a student at the University of Konstanz, he maintained close ties to student anarchist groups and participated in the Praxis-run Korčula Summer School.
 He became proficient in German.
 Later, three months before serving as Serbian prime minister, he also mastered English.